pyapp-kit/magicgui/docs/index.md

 ### Python Type Mapping ## {: .rectHeading .yellowRect }

-At its highest level, **magicgui** provides a mapping of Python types to widgets.
+At its highest level, magicgui provides a **mapping of Python types to widgets**.
 This API allows you to create graphical user interfaces for your functions and dataclasses simply by annotating them with standard python [type hints](https://peps.python.org/pep-0484/).